Amazigh0895/Developpez-une-interface-utilisateur-pour-une-application-web-Python/OCMovies-API-EN-FR-master/README.md

 ### Option 2: Installation and execution without pipenv (using venv and pip)

 1. Clone this repository using `$ git clone clone https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR.git` (you can also download the code using [as a zip file](https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR/archive/refs/heads/master.zip))
-2. Move to the ocmovies-api root folder with `$ cd ocmovies-api-en`
+2. Move to the ocmovies-api root folder with `$ cd Developpez-une-interface-utilisateur-pour-une-application-web-Python/ocmovies-api-en`
 3. Create a virtual environment for the project with `$ py -m venv env` on windows or `$ python3 -m venv env` on macos or linux.
 4. Activate the virtual environment with `$ env\Scripts\activate` on windows or `$ source env/bin/activate` on macos or linux.
 5. Install project dependencies with `$ pip install -r requirements.txt`